 Dee: I love the connection I make with each dog I put my hands on.
 I learn something from each of them.
 Knowing I give them joy and help them to feel better is the gift they give me.

-Richard: Helping my canine friends feel better, perform better and the response I get when I perform a massage after the first one.
-Often times during the first massage, the dog can be apprehensive, as they do not know me - but to see them pull their owner to the massage bed the next time is priceless!
+Richard: Helping my canine friends feel better and perform better, and the response I get after a client’s first massage.
+Often times, during the first massage, the dog can be apprehensive, since they don’t know me - but to see them pull their owner to the massage bed the next time is priceless!

 Moving Forward with Canine Massage

 Now that you’re equipped with knowledge about canine massage, ensure that it is legal in your state – the International Association of Animal Massage & Bodywork provides a summary here.
-If it is, check your pet insurance policy – AKC Pet Insurance (underwritten by Independence American Insurance Company) offers policies that can cover massage if it is prescribed by a veterinarian to treat a specific condition.
+If it is, check your dog’s insurance policy – AKC Pet Insurance (underwritten by Independence American Insurance Company) offers policies that can cover dog massage if it is prescribed by a veterinarian to treat a specific condition.
 Click here to create a custom policy and get a quote today.